evennia/evennia/evennia/server/game_index_client/README.md

     evennia connections

 Follow the prompts to add details to the listing.
+Use `evennia reload`.
+In your log (visible with `evennia --log` you should see a note that info has been sent to the game index.

+## Detailed settings

 If you don't want to use the wizard you can configure your game listing by opening up `server/conf/settings.py` and using the following as a starting point: